randyefan/CryptoApp/readme.md

 In this case, websocket is used for get real-time ticker data that always update almost every seconds.

+Thankyou for RXSwift and RXCocoa that handle observer-observable for real time changes in the app.

 I’m using MVVM architecture to reduced complexity in this project and makes the code more structure than using MVC architecture.

 Some third-party library that im using in this project, listed below: